-My favorite coffee purveyor recently released a new set of winter- and holiday-theme gift cards.
+My favorite coffee purveyor recently released a new set of winter- and holiday-themed gift cards.
 The one I liked the most was designed especially for Francophiles like moi.
 Well, OK, I made that last part up, but I’ll keep believing it anyway!

 Hear me out: There’s a dozen design ideas in the “12 Days of Christmas” song and yet only the Three French Hens made it onto a gift card.
 Quelle coïncidence?
 I think not!